What have Centenary philosophy majors done after graduation?

 The philosophy major is not a path to just one career.
 One does not typically major in philosophy to become a philosopher.
 So, what do philosophy majors do after graduation?
 More importantly, what do Centenary philosophy majors do after graduation?
 Many pretty impressive things.
 Here are a few.
 (Please send us updates!)

-Jacquelyn Batson, 2011 double major in philosophy and religious studies is the program director at the Benbrook Community Center/YMCA.
+Jacquelyn Batson Kotar, 2011 double major in philosophy and religious studies is District Aquatics Director at YMCA of Metropolitan Fort Worth.

 Brandi Woodell, 2011 graduate and double major in philosophy and sociology, is now in graduate school in sociology at the University of New Orleans.

-Ashley Jackson graduated in 2010 and is now Director of Basketball Operations at Northwestern State University in Natchitoches, LA.
+Ashley Jackson graduated in 2010 and became Director of Basketball Operations at Northwestern State University in Natchitoches, LA.
+She won a full-ride scholarship to LSU Law where she's now preparing to be a lawyer.

-Jason Blilie, a 2009 graduate, studies law at the University of Miami Law School.
+Jason Blilie, a 2009 graduate, earned his law degree from University of Miami Law School and is now an Associate Attorney at Bogert & Rembold, P.L.

-Lacey Anderson, a 2008 graduate who majored in German and Philosophy, is currently working on her PhD in philosophy from SUNY, Binghamton.
-Not many students go in to philosophy, but some do!
+Lacey Anderson, a 2008 graduate who majored in German and Philosophy, earned a masters degree in Philosophy from SUNY, Binghamton.

 Matt Nodurfth, yet another 2008 graduate, spent two years (2008-2010) teaching English in Japan, then spent time biking through Arkansas, then went back to Japan for another two years.